rui314/chibicc/README.md

     -fcommon is the default if not specified, it's mainly useful to enable legacy code to link without errors -fno-common specifies that the compiler places uninitialized global variables in the BSS section of the object file.
-    -static  pass to the linker to link a program statically -shared pass to the linker to produce a shared object which can then be linked with other objects to form an executable.
+    -static  pass to the linker to link a program statically -pthread pass to the linker to link with lpthread library -shared pass to the linker to produce a shared object which can then be linked with other objects to form an executable.
     -hashmap-test to test the hashmap function
     -idirafter <dir> apply to lookup for both the #include "file" and #include <file> directives.